036/PluginBuilder/README.md

-# Python-MyBB-Plugin-Builder
+# Python MyBB Plugin Builder
 Automatic building of plugin files.
+Complete the prompted input and it will build the plugin file placed within inc/plugins/

+# Notes
 Requires Python 3 or above.
-Complete the input and it will build the plugin file placed in inc/plugins/